jasonbarry/react-forex-price/README.md

 ## Data

-Exchange rate data comes from [Fixer](http://fixer.io).
+Exchange rate data comes from [Fixer](http://fixer.io), an open-source, simple, and lightweight API for current and historical foreign exchange (forex) rates published by the European Central Bank.

-The Fixer API will only be consulted once per unique base currency per day, no matter how many `WorldPrice` instances you have per page.
+The Fixer API will only be consulted once per user per unique base currency per day, no matter how many `WorldPrice` instances you have per page.

-The data is cached via localStorage if available, falling back to cookies.
+The data is cached via localStorage if available, falling back to memory.

 ### Supported currencies